Contributing

 TOURNAMENT_DATA_DIR=/path/to/data make run-mobile # custom data dir

-3. Restart the server: make run-mobile
+make go/build - Restart the server:

 Create a commit